Get Your ING-On In Alberta!

 What is the Board of Directors?

 The board will be a group of up to 9 people who work together to govern the Travel-ING On Tourism Cooperative.
-For our first AGM there will be 1 and 2 year terms available.
-In subsequent AGMs, all terms will be 2 years.
+All terms will be 2 years.

 Currently the board will be required to attend meetings at least twice a month via zoom, depending on the level of organizational needs of the co-op.
 They may be required to sit on one or two committees to support operations and report back to the board.
 They are also expected to represent the co-op at various travel, heritage, municipal or regional events when required.